How to unban IP from Fail2ban

 sudo fail2ban-client unban --all

-If we want to know if an address or multiple IPs are blocked before unblocking it, we execute, with the IP addresses separated by spaces:
+If we want to know if an address or multiple IPs are blocked before unblocking it, we execute the command, with the IP addresses separated by spaces:

 sudo fail2ban-client banned 1.1.1.1 2.2.2.2